The Foodie Guide to the Pacific Harbour & Beqa© FijiPocketGuide.com

 The Foodie Guide to the Pacific Harbour & Beqa

 Located just off the Beqa Lagoon, the Pacific Harbour has the freshest food source right off its shores.
 Needless to say, this region on the south coast of Fiji’s main island, Viti Levu, is one of the best to try fresh seafood – Fiji style!
 Out on the Beqa Lagoon is Beqa Island, rich in culture with its own unique traditions, most famous for its “firewalking”, however, there are many cultural traditions to experience through food.
-We’ll guide you through the best accommodation, activities and restaurants for foodies in this foodie guide to the Pacific Harbour and Beqa.
+We’ll guide you through the best accommodation, activities and restaurants for foodies in this food guide to the Pacific Harbour and Beqa.

 Before we jump into the foodie guide to the Pacific Harbour, be sure to bookmark The Complete Guide to Food in Fiji, which has even more advice.

-10 Things to Do on the Pacific Harbour for Foodies
+More Things to Do on the Pacific Harbour for Foodies

 • Try moonlight prawning, crab catching and beekeeping